-However, monthly income scheme does not offer a fixed revenue, instead, like other market dependent investment options, returns is governed by the profit generated.
+However, the monthly income scheme does not offer a fixed revenue, instead, like other market-dependent investment options, returns is governed by the profit generated.

 The approach of monthly income scheme is primarily debt-oriented as over 70% – 80% of its fund goes into debt funds, while the remainder goes into stock options.

 This is done with an aim to earn steady returns and capitalise on the investment whenever possible through equity exposure.

 The following features and benefits of the best monthly income scheme make it a feasible investment option for risk-averse investors –

 There are two types of investment options that can be categorised as the best monthly income schemes.
 These offer opportunities to earn dividends and accelerate wealth creation.The two types are–

 Being a debt-oriented mutual fund, a Monthly Income Scheme is liable for taxation.
 Also, both long-term and short-term capital gains made through an MIP are applicable for taxation.

 In the case of short-term capital gains (STCG), if individuals decide to dispose of the units they were holding before 3 years, the accrued gains will be added to their income.
 The total will then be taxed as per their respective income slabs.